mpi-performance-guidelines/mpi-performance-guidelines.github.io/minimizing-thread-contention.md

 ---
 layout: page
+title: Minimizing Thread Contention using Communicator Objects
 ---

-## Minimizing Thread Contention using Communicator Objects

 The MPI-2 standard defined thread support levels for MPI so that multi-threaded programs could use MPI effectively.
 These support levels